coatless-rd-rcpp/rcpp-and-doparallel/README.md

 ### Implementation Details

-Within this project, there is a _C++_ function created using `Rcpp` that is used by the `doParallel` _R_ package.
+Within this project, there is a _C++_ function created using `Rcpp` that is used by the `doParallel` region within the _R_ package.
 By packaging the _C++_ function, the cost when parallelizing code is decreased as each worker in the parallelization setup does not have to compile the code locally before being able to execute it.
+Moreover, by packing the parallelization code, the deployment of the algorithm is done using _R_'s package management instead of a monolithic _R_ script.

 ```bash
 .